ruru-o/ruru-opt/README.md

 ### **Step 6: Apply the Catnip Power Plan**

-Once the script is executed successfully, it will automatically apply the **Catnip Lowest Latency Power Plan** (`.pow` file) to ensure optimal system performance for low-latency tasks.
+Apply the **Catnip Lowest Latency Power Plan** (.pow file) through the script to optimize system performance for low-latency tasks.

 > [!CAUTION]
 > The **Catnip Lowest Latency Power Plan** disables power-saving features to prioritize performance, reducing latency for tasks like gaming or real-time processing.
 This may increase power consumption and reduce battery life on laptops.
 Use it when performance matters most.